TaegonChung/elegansbot/README.md

 Please, check "https://github.com/TaegonChung/ElegansBot/tested_environments.txt".

 ## Usage
-1. Install library by `pip install elegansbot`.
+1. Install library by `pip install elegansbot` or `conda install conda-forge::elegansbot`.
 2. Use `from elegansbot import Worm` to import the library.
 3. Refer to the detailed instructions in the docstring of the "Worm" class.
 Below is a brief overview of potential use-cases:
     - If you want to determine $\theta_{\mathrm{ctrl}}$ dynamically, it's advised to update "act" (equivalent to theta_ctrl) manually and then invoke the "steps" method on an instance of the "Worm" class.